- About Us

 We want to make every visitor feel welcomed and comfortable.
 Rest assured you will not be pressured or given a “sales pitch.”
 We are just glad that you have taken the time to visit us and hope you feel comfortable enough to visit again.

-What’s going on before and after the service?
+What’s going on between and after services?

 Besides Sunday services, what other activities are available to newcomers?